Pages

 Dear Prospective Counselee:

-1. Every person is born with essential health and happiness needs (biologically, psychologically, and spiritually) which must be met, or we suffer brokenness.
+1. Every person is born with essential health and happiness needs (biologically, psychologically, and spiritually), called temperament needs, which must be met, or we suffer brokenness.

-2. God has made Provisions to meet these needs - through Resources in Creation (the soil and atmosphere), Community (supportive relationships in the home and Church), and especially Christ.
+2. God has made Provisions to meet these needs - through Resources in Creation (the soil and atmosphere), Community (leadership relationships in the home and Church), and especially Christ.

 3. These Provisions flow fully and freely from God to us, but only to the door of our heart (Revelation 3:20) - which means they are not imposed, but must be received (John 1:10-12).